The Best Walks in Sydney, NSW, Australia: Watson’s Bay to Rose Bay.

 The snazzy red and white Hornby Lighthouse was built in 1858 following the wreck of the Dunbar at the foot of South Head on 20th August 1857.
 121 people died; ironically the sole survivor was to become the first lighthouse keeper.
 Designed by colonial architect Alexander Dawson, it was the third lighthouse to be built in NSW.

 There are stunning views out to North Head and over the ocean before the track loops past more gun emplacements and rejoins the original approach path.
-Dropping back onto the soft sand at Camp Cove, we traverse the beach to stairs at the other end where a memorial to Phillips’s landing sits on a small hill.
+Dropping back onto the soft sand at Camp Cove, we traverse the beach to stairs at the other end where a memorial to Phillips’ landing sits on a small hill.

 The Phillips Monument above Camp Cove